Frequently Asked Questions

 I don't see my private commits!

-codeprints can only fetch the contributions visible on your Github profile.
-If contributions to private repositories are missing, you can enable those by going to your profile page, clicking on "Contribution Settings", and selecting the "Private contributions" option.
+codeprints can only fetch the contribution data visible on your public Github profile.
+If contributions to private repositories are missing, you can enable those by going to your profile page, clicking on "Contribution Settings" (next to the contribution history as shown in the picture), and selecting the "Private contributions" option.
+No worries, the code and contributions stay private, it changes just the graph.

-You can temporarily enable this option until everything is printed and then disable it again of course.
+You can temporarily enable this option until everything is printed/shipped and then disable it again of course.
 You can find more information on this GitHub doc page.

-Is there a way to get prints for a repository?
+Is there a way to get prints for a (private) repository?

 Do you support Gitlab/Bitbucket/...?

-Not yet, no. Gitlab and Bitbucket don't have the required data to crawl unfortunately.
+If you're asking about your full user profile, then - unfortunately - no. Gitlab and Bitbucket don't have the required data to crawl unfortunately.
 (Gitlab's commit history goes only back one year and Bitbucket doesn't seem to have that functionality at all.)
-The command-line tool we'll publish will support any git repo, though.
-Please check back later for updates.

 Is the code open source?